The Rolex ‘Khanjar’ & ‘Qaboos’ Sea-Dweller

 © Copyright Daniel Bourn www.vintage-db.com

-If you are an original owner of a vintage Rolex, Patek Philippe or Panerai watch, and are looking to sell, value or just share your story, please contact Daniel Bourn on +44 7977 469 568 or email firstname.lastname@example.org.
+If you are an original owner of a vintage Rolex Khanjar or Qaboos watch & want to sell, value or just share your story, please contact Daniel Bourn on +44 7977 469 568 or email firstname.lastname@example.org.